Petropavlovsk investors advised to vote against board overhaul

-LONDON Investors in London-listed gold miner Petropavlovsk (POG.L) should reject a plan to overhaul the board at the company's annual general meeting next week, leading shareholder voting advisors said.
+LONDON (Reuters) - Investors in London-listed gold miner Petropavlovsk (POG.L) should reject a plan to overhaul the board at the company's annual general meeting next week, leading shareholder voting advisors said.

 Three top shareholders, who together own more than 30 percent of Petropavlovsk, have put forward resolutions aimed at replacing Chairman Peter Hambro, who set up the Russian-focused miner in 1994.